 Jim: ...In the context of trees.
 Um, and it really helps a parent better understand who they are and who their children are wired to be.
 And, uh, probably the nugget I pulled out of the program last time is this idea that we have conflict with our children and much of it is going to be rooted in this communication style issue - uh, the parent being built a certain way by God, and then the child to be, maybe, sometimes opposite of that.
 And so you have conflict when conflict doesn’t need to exist really.
 You just need to understand each other a bit better and for the parent, the adult in the room, to really work that understanding so that they could help shape their children and help develop their character.
 Is that a good summary?

-Hettie: Because they're all going to honor God in different ways.
+Hettie: Because they’re all going to honor God in different ways.
 We just read about those gifts and those activities that are going to be different with each child.
-But it's - they all have, in them, a seed to be God-honoring people giving, to bring Him glory in their...
+But it’s - they all have, in them, a seed to be God-honoring people bringing Him glory in their...